gottlabs/home/_posts/2025-12-29-mongobleed-forensics.md

 [2025-12-26 14:32:15] DISCONNECT: user=admin, ip=203.0.113.42
 ```
 Conclusion: Attacker authenticated as admin, dumped entire accounts collection with full audit trail.

-The gap between default Community Edition logging and Enterprise auditing is substantial.
-The gap between default Community Edition (`-1`) and properly configured Community Edition (`0` or higher) is also significant.

 ### The Metadata-Only Problem